goabstract/Marketing-for-Engineers/README.md

 * If you don't find needed email with Norbert, you can check
   * [How to Find Anyone’s Email: 13 Little-Known Tricks](http://www.yesware.com/blog/find-email-addresses/) from yesware.com team.
   * [Step by Step Process to Find Anyone’s Email Address](http://webris.org/find-anyones-email-address/) by Ryan Stewart.
 * [Streak for Gmail](https://www.streak.com/) for scheduling emails to be sent later and managing your connections.
-With this tool you can also see who have opened your email :wink:
+With this tool, you can also see who have opened your email :wink:

 ## :bowtie: Building Partnerships